tang415a/onlinetest/README.md

 # onlinetest
 An online JavaScript test app

 This app is an html5 based web app that can establish and conduct online test sessions for users.
 Currently a JavaScript language bank has been created and the app will randomly select a certain number (thirty) of single-choice questions to constitute the quiz.
 The user needs to submit the answer for each question within a certain period of time (two minutes).
-In the end, a report including the score and cost time will be automatically generated on the server side.
-The user can start the test session after login or by visiting a generated URL which was included in the request sent to his/her email box.
+In the end, a report including the score and cost time will be generated on the server side.
+The user can start the test session by either signing up or visiting a URL included in the request sent to his/her email box in advance.

 Most of the quiz came from JavaScript interview repositories on Github, including:
 1. 123-JavaScript-Interview-Questions (https://github.com/ganqqwerty/123-Essential-JavaScript-Interview);